Appsilon/shiny.info/README.md

         some_value <- reactiveVal("a test value to display")
         output$test_info_value <- shiny.info::render_info_value(some_value())

-  - render informations about session
+  - render informations about the session

         # in app ui
         shiny.info::info_value("session_info_value")